SINR: Deconvolving Circular SAS Images Using Implicit Neural Representations: Background and Related Work

 Pailhas et al.~\cite{Pailhas2017} present a sampling scheme for ensuring the SAS PSF is spatially-invariant in circular SAS and introduce a deconvolution method based on atom wavelets.
 However, the proposed method requires sampling a new PSF for each image pixel in the scene which is not computationally tractable for practical scenes containing on the order of $100,000$ pixels.
 In later work, the same authors~\cite{pailhas20192d} derive analytical expressions for the CSAS PSF and describe theory that we leverage in our method's formulation.

 Other related sonar/acoustic deconvolution works include correcting image aberrations caused by a SAS platform exceeding its maximum coverage rate~\cite{Chick2001, Putney2005}, the Richardson-Lucy algorithm for deconvolving real-aperture sonar images~\cite{liu2021high}, and DAMAS~\cite{brooks2006deconvolution, dougherty2005extensions} which uses an iterative non-negative least-squares solver to deconvolve measurements captured with phased microphone arrays.
-In contrast to all these methods, we utilize self-supervised neural networks known as implicit neural representations to perform coherent SAS deconvolution.
+In contrast to all these methods, we utilize implicit neural representations to perform coherent SAS deconvolution.

-While, to the best of our knowledge, neural networks have not been applied to SAS deconvolution, many works leverage deep neural networks to achieve state-of-the-art deconvolution results in other imaging applications~\cite{ren2020neural, xu2014deep, zhang2017learning, ulyanov2018deep}.
+A recent result in the computer vision literature demonstrates that untrained, deep convolutional neural networks (CNNs) are useful in optimization settings where an objective function can be formulated using physics-based constraints.
+In contrast with the traditional machine learning framework, where a model is optimized on a training dataset and evaluated on a test dataset, many works show that CNNs are useful in inverse optimization problems where the goal is to recover an image from measurements.
 In Ulyanov et al.~\cite{ulyanov2018deep}, the authors develop a framework, called the \textit{deep image prior} (DIP) for leveraging untrained networks in solving ill-posed, inverse imaging problems, including deconvolution.
 Deep image priors have been successfully applied to reconstructing positron emission tomography~\cite{gong2018pet}, computed tomography~\cite{baguer2020computed}, and compressively sensed images~\cite{van2018compressed}, and partially inspired our application of neural networks to SAS deconvolution.
-We implement a DIP network to serve as a baseline for our proposed approach.
+We implement a DIP network to serve as a competing method for our proposed approach.